 I was working for Oracle in 2001and the word came down that we were no longer printing product spec sheets as standard practice.
 Marketing and Sales teams were stunned.
-We couldn't imagine a world in which our prospects and customers would want to print their own materials.
-Even more unimaginable, that they might be happy just viewing them online.
+We couldn't imagine a world in which our prospects and customers would want to print their own PDFs instead of receiving expensive glossy brochures.
+Even more unimaginable, that they might be happy just viewing them online and not printing anything.
 There was outrage in the ranks.
 But here we are, twenty years later, and I don't know a single person who would snail mail a printed collateral piece.
 Sure, hard copies might still be created for tradeshows.
 But I would wager a bet that 90% of Oracle's marketing materials are consumed as PDFs.
 Digital first.

 The term "digital first" gained popularity about a dozen years ago and refers to a business mindset that thinks (as a default setting) about information sharing from a digital -- e.g., web, mobile -- perspective rather than traditional channels such as print and brick and mortar stores.